Ollen/algorithms/big o/README.md

 O(1) describes an algorithm that will always execute in the same time (or space) regardless of the size of the input data set.

+### O(N)

+O(N) describes an algorithm whose performance will grow linearly and in direct proportion to the size of the input data set.

+### O(N^2)

+O(N2) represents an algorithm whose performance is directly proportional to the square of the size of the input data set.
+This is common with algorithms that involve nested iterations over the data set.
+Deeper nested iterations will result in O(N3), O(N4) etc.

 #### References